 Browse for a Graphable Source to display.

-Click the Unselected Source Icon (or Checkbox) to select the source.
+Click the Unselected Source name or checkbox to select the source.

 As a result of your selection; a band is added to the Main Bands Panel.

 Pins

 A Pin is a subtree of the sources tree loaded in the Home Tab.
 It is used when a subtree is of special interest or requires quick and easy access.
 When a pin is created, a new tab will be added next to the Home tab in the Source Explorer, as shown on the Figure 6.
 If there are bands in the Bands Panels that are children of a pinned source, their labels will be attached with the pin name.